idfubar/AV102/week4/communicating_effectively_in_online_forums.md

 post just the most important one.
 Then ask the other questions as the opportunities arise, rather than posting a whole wall of text into the chat.
-Some people might say: "well you know, I've got a lot to say.
+Some people might say: "Well you know, I've got a lot to say.
 I need to be able to say it all."
 Well ultimately it's your choice, but my recommendation is that you think carefully about the impact your posts have on other people.